semgrep/semgrep-docs/docs/semgrep-secrets/view-triage.md

 ## Default Secrets page view and branch logic

 In Semgrep, a **single** finding may appear in several branches.
 These appearances are called **instances** of a finding.
-In Semgrep Secrets the **latest instance**, that is, the finding from the most recent branch scanned, is displayed by default because if a Secrets finding is present in **any branch**, even a non-primary branch, it is considered [valid](/semgrep-secrets/conceptual-overview#validate-secrets).
+In Semgrep Secrets, the **latest instance**, or the finding from the most recent branch scanned, is displayed by default.
+This is because, if a Secrets finding is present in **any branch**, even a non-primary branch, it is considered [valid](/semgrep-secrets/conceptual-overview#validate-secrets).

 ## Triage findings